zack-bitcoin/amoveo-docs/api/commands_accounts.md

 Commands related to accounts
 =========

+The full node can also work as a wallet.

 #### Find out your account pubkey in external base64 format
 ```
 api:pubkey().
 ```
 It returns pub key that identifies an account

 #### Check your balance
 ```